US actors union agrees deal to end longest strike in Hollywood history

 The union, which represents around 160,000 members of the industry, has been on strike since July 14 causing major disruption to Hollywood productions.

-The tentative deal will go to the Sag-Aftra national board on Friday “for review and consideration”, it announced.
+The tentative deal will go to the Sag-Aftra national board on Friday “for review and consideration”, the union announced.

-US actors union agrees deal to end longest strike in Hollywood history
+It comes weeks after the union confirmed industry chief executives had “walked away from the bargaining table” after refusing to counter its latest offer, sparking “profound disappointment”.

+Hollywood has been at a near-standstill for months following both the actors and writers strikes.